How To Choose the Best Bathroom Seat

 - Weight - corresponds with the maximum weight capacity of the special needs bathroom seat

 Our therapists can help you with a proper fit… to start please click SIZING HELP and complete a simple form.

 Special needs bathroom seats offer extra support to help the user maintain a sitting position and stay secured to the seat in a wet, slippery environment.
 The amount of support can be customized by adding different accessories for the areas of the body that need assistance.
 To view the available accessories for each item, click on the "Accessories" Tab.
 Some of the most common areas that require positioning accessories are: head, trunk, pelvis, and feet.

 Typically "Bells + Whistles" on special needs bathroom seats add to the user’s and the caregiver’s experience.
 A Splashguard provides a deflector to help keep urine flowing into the toilet or commode, like with the Columbia Medical Soft-Flex Splash Guard.
 A Head Support can be added to many different bathroom seating systems to provide lateral (side) support to the head like with the Columbia Medial Head Support.
 A set of Armrests offers a support surface for the forearms to set on to help keep the trunk and head in alignment.
 The Columbia Medical Detachable Armrests provide the support when needed for the arms, but can be removed for transfers in and out of the chair.

-Please feel free to or call us toll free at (800) 371-2778 with any questions that you may have about finding the best special needs walker or gait trainer choice for you and your child.
+Please feel free to or call us toll free at (800) 371-2778 with any questions that you may have about finding the best special needs bathroom equipment choice for you and your child.
 We are here to help you!